|Special Educational Needs and Disabilities

 The Governing body and teaching staff do their best to secure the necessary provision for any child who has special educational needs and disabilities and ensure that, where the Head Teacher has been informed by the LA that the child has special educational needs or disabilities, those needs are made known to all who are likely to work with him or her.
 The school considers the needs of new pupils with regard to all aspects of accessibility and the necessary action is taken and support given, using guidance from appropriate external agencies where necessary.

 All children are given equal access to both curricular and extra-curricular opportunities, with additional adult or peer support where necessary, so far as that is reasonably practical and compatible with the child receiving the necessary special educational provision, the efficient education of other children in the school and the efficient use of resources.

 The school is fully accessible to pupils or adults using a wheel chair or other walking aids, with ramps where necessary and a lift for those unable to use the stairs.
 All classrooms have provision for the introduction of sound fields.

 The school actively seeks the involvement of parents in the education of their children.
 The support and encouragement of parents is often the crucial factor in achieving success.

 The school admits children in accordance with the LA admissions criteria.
 As a result of LA moves towards greater inclusion, children with high levels of additional need, e.g. Down Syndrome, physical disability and visual impairment are now being welcomed into St. John's.

 For details of our local offer, please click on the document below.

 St John's School SEND Local Offer

-To see the latest Governors Annual SEN Report (June 2015) and the school's SEND policy, please click on the links below.
+To see the latest Governors Annual SEN Report (July 2016) and the school's SEND policy, please click on the link below.

 Additional advice can be obtained by contacting Information Advice and Support Kent (IASK)